Accessibility best practices for Hydrogen

 - Content is provided to the component by the consumer using either children or props.

-aelement is used for links.
+Linkcomponent is used to navigate between routes.
 Your storefront should use links for navigation, loading a new page, or shifting keyboard focus from one element to another.

 buttonelement is used for on-screen actions such as launching a modal window and sorting a data table.